thomasclarke1969/documentation/websdk/tutorials/messages.md

 1. Open the application
 2. Select a Conversation

-You should your Messages rendered showing something nicer than `This is a Message`.
+You should now see your Messages rendered showing something nicer than `This is a Message`.
 This is pretty basic, so we're going to make this a bit nicer.

 ### A Nicer Sent Date